Take a permanent holiday from heating bills. Get paid to give your guests warm holidays all year round with ground source heat pumps.

 Ground Source Review: Secret Yurts campsite.
 The Phillips’ purchased a Kensa 21kW Hybrid Twin ground source heat pump to provide heating and hot water for their family farmhouse, holiday cottage and new build facilities block for guests staying on their site in the beautiful welsh countryside.

-Case study: Blue Ball Lodge Mr & Mrs Vincent replaced their inefficient oil boiler system with a Kensa ground source heat pump that utilises the energy from a nearby lake to provide sustainable heating and hot water to their B&B and holiday let.
+Ground Source Review: Blue Ball Lodge.
+Mr & Mrs Vincent replaced their inefficient oil boiler system with a Kensa ground source heat pump that utilises the energy from a nearby lake to provide sustainable heating and hot water to their B&B and holiday let.

 Download Kensa’s guide to ground source heat pumps for holiday accommodation.